Party that nominated Thai princess for PM faces ban after king's rebuke

 Srisuwan said his complaint to the Election Commission would ask it to recommend that a Constitutional Court dissolve the party.

 Thai Raksa Chart’s executive chairman Chaturon Chaisaeng declined to comment on the request to disband it.
-The party said in a statement on Saturday it “graciously accepts” the king’s message and would abide by election regulations and royal tradition.
+The party said it would accept the king’s message and “move forward into the election arena to solve problems for the country”.

 The royal family has a long-standing tradition of staying out of politics, and electoral law forbids parties from using the monarchy in campaigns.